dapplo/Dapplo.Jira/README.md

 * Issue (get / comment, create, delete, assign, issue types)
 * Attachments (delete, upload & download)
 * Basic authorization, OAuth & session (via cookie)
-* Search
+* Search, with a JQL builder e.g. Where.And(Where.User.IsCurrentUser,Where.Text.Contains("Urgent"))
 * Information on projects, transitions and users
-* getting Avatars of users and icons for Issue type
+* getting Avatars of users/projects and icons for Issue type

 More to come.